daniel-kun/kubedev/README.md

 For used-frameworks "pipenv", it runs `bandit`.
 For used-frameworks "npm", it runs `npm audit`.

+## kubedev audit

+Audits the k8s specification using [Fairwind's Polaris](https://github.com/FairwindsOps/polaris).

+A custom configuration file can be specified via the global property `polaris-config`.

 ## kubedev print env-doc

 ❌ _NOT IMPLEMENTED, YET_